 - Add salt and pepper to the eggs

 - (Take a part from the leak aside, if you have too much leak in your pan to make an omelet.
 This leak you can serve separate, together with the omelet.)

 - Pour the foamy egg mass over the smoothed leak, and wait patiently till your omelet is slowly taken shape.
 You can have it jelly or more dry.
 Somewhere in between I find the most tasty.)

 - Serve with bread.
 I like an accompanying hot tea.
 Even more I appreciate a cold white wine

 When I am hosted via networks like couchsurfing.com, bewelcome.org, warmshowers.org or trustroots.org I often offer my hosts to prepare a simple meal.
-I have been preparing “Omelet aux poireaux” in many different kitchens.
+I have been preparing “omelette aux poireaux” in many different kitchens.
 In Paris, Genth, Antwerp, Rotterdam.
+And much more smaller places.
 Always followed by nice conversations with the people hosting me.

 Patricia has added all kinds of cheeses, all kinds of vegetables to her ommelettes.
 And she does much, much more for me!
 I love he